Controlled Archery Hunt FAQ

 Yes.
 All the trails that have been open in the past for people visiting the Abbey Arboretum will continue to be open.
 You can even walk off-trail if you want.
 We want you to continue to enjoy the land while we work on restoring a balance of the deer population to vegetation growth.

 Safety outdoors is a relative term.
 Many parks and municipalities (including the St. Cloud area) have successfully combined archery hunting with ongoing park activities without problems.
 We expect similar results here.
-We switched to an archery hunt this year after hosting shotgun hunts in the past because we believe that archery will result in an overall safer hunt.
+We switched to an archery hunt in 2013 after hosting shotgun hunts in the past because we believe that archery will result in an overall safer hunt.
 Naturally, the decision to use the land during the hunt is one that you have to make for yourself and your family.

 Most archery hunters feel they have the best chance of success around sunrise and at dusk.
 Many do not hunt in the middle of the day due to the fact that deer don't move around as much.
 The hunters have tree stands and ground blinds that are at least 30 feet off the trails.
 Archery hunters are also well camouflaged, so you could walk by without knowing they are there.